simranjit-uc/Cisco-UCCX-WxCC-Migration/README.md

 - Cisco UCCX with REST API access enabled
 - WxCC tenant with API access and registered integration for OAuth
 - A browser available for handling OAuth redirect
 - Local certificates to interact with Cisco Authorization server over HTTPS.
 You can use OpenSSL to generate local self signed certificates.
 This will give you the private key and the certificate which will then need to be used while wrapping the socket request.
+Once you have the private key and the certificate then update their information in the **"keyfile"** and **"certfile"** variables in `Web_Server.py` file.

 ---
 ## Customization